FREQUENTLY ASKED QUESTIONS

 Health Professional’s Report for Occupational Mental Street – Form CMS8 (to be completed by the employee’s family physician/nurse practitioner)

 WSIB will then provide you with a WSIB claim number and adjudicator name.
-An assessment may then be approved, either at a WSIB specialty clinic or with a psychologist registered with the Community Mental Health Program (Dr. Lee is registered with the CMHP).
+An assessment may then be approved, either at a WSIB specialty clinic or with a psychologist registered with the Community Mental Health Program (Both Dr. Lee and Dr. Hartman are registered with the CMHP).

 The Office of the Worker Advisor (OWA) is an independent agency from WSIB and provides a helpful breakdown on what is needed to file a WSIB claim as well as links to the relevant forms: